Start Free Pilot

 Hybrid Pattern Recognition

-As it usually happens in AI, there’s no one-size-fits-it-all algorithm that can solve all the cases in pattern recognition.
+As it usually happens in AI, there’s no one-size-fits-all algorithm that can solve all the cases in pattern recognition.
 Thus, sometimes it makes sense to go for a hybrid approach and build a model based on multiple classifiers to recognize patterns in data.
 Each classifier is trained using feature spaces.

 Pattern Recognition Algorithms: How Do They Work?